-While TeamViewer is one of the best remote access software options for mid-size or larger, more established business, LogMeIn Pro is a better choice than TeamViewer for small businesses thanks to its cheaper plans for a lower number of users.
+While TeamViewer is one of the best remote access software options for mid-size or larger, more established business, Pro by GoTo (formerly LogMeIn Pro) is a better choice than TeamViewer for small businesses thanks to its cheaper plans for a lower number of users.

-Both LogMeIn Pro and TeamViewer offer top class features and reassuring security protocols.
+Both Pro and TeamViewer offer top-class features and reassuring security protocols.
 Neither would be a bad choice, and now that the pandemic has ushered in what may be a permanent shift towards working from home, remote access software is a booming market.

-TeamViewer and LogMeIn Pro both offer good features, pricing, and support.
-However, TeamViewer offers far more remotely-managed devices — between 200 and 500, depending on the plan — compared to LogMeIn Pro, which offers between one and 10.
-Then again, LogMeIn Pro includes unlimited users, unlike TeamViewer.
+TeamViewer and Pro by GoTo, both offer good features, pricing, and support.
+However, TeamViewer offers far more remotely-managed devices — between 200 and 500, depending on the plan — compared to Pro, which offers between one and 10.
+Then again, the Pro includes unlimited users, unlike TeamViewer.

 So, do you want more users, or more devices to remotely manage?
 While you're chewing on that question, check out our comparison table.